-The spiral-shaped tube of this compact fluorescent lamp results in a bulb much more compact
+The spiral-shaped tube of this compact fluorescent lamp results in a bulb much more compact than the fluorescent tubes seen in stores - hence the name. |

 Green Alternatives: Are They Really So Green?